By COGwriter

 (Armstrong HW.
 Co-Worker letter dated March 26, 1972 and events of June 1972 and December 1976 as quoted in Chapters 77 and 80 of The Autobiography of Herbert W. Armstrong, Volume II).

-In Sri Lanka, the Living Church of God has members that meet for Sabbath services in Colombo (I have personally attended church services on the Sabbath in Colombo Sri Lanka--though it was many years ago).
+In Sri Lanka, various Church of God groups have members that meet for Sabbath services in Colombo (I have personally attended church services on the Sabbath in Colombo Sri Lanka--though it was many years ago and more recently we in the Continuing Church of God have been contacted by one or more from there).

 Herbert W. Armstrong made other trips to Sri Lanka.